cloudfoundry-attic/vcap-yeti/README.md

    blobs.cloudfoundry.com.

 6. Where is the log file stored?
-   <br>A: There two log files, runtime and error logs
+   <br>A: There are runtime log and junit-format report.
-      - Runtime log is stored in ~/.bvt/bvt.log
+      - Runtime log is stored in ~/.bvt/bvt.[target].log
+      - Junit-format report is under [yeti_home]/reports.
+The junitResult.xml is the summary.

 7. What runtimes/frameworks/services should my environment have?
    <br>Dev setup: